Council of Baptist Churches in Northeast India: Hospitals

-Missions

-Mission Desk coordinates mission activities not only of the evangelists from the conventions, but it also functions as a facilitator for mission partnerships between other mission agencies and the local church associations and conventions.
-The department also organizes community development works among the poor and needy areas of the Northeast region.

 Conference centre

 Located on the flush green cool campus of the CBCNEI, the Conference Center caters the needs of the Council’s program activities and other Christian Organization program.

 Student ministry

 The Council runs three hostels for college students.
 Through these institutions the boarders have the opportunities to attend Bible camps, vesper services, theological lectures, Bible studies, games and sports.